emfcamp/Website/README.md

 Management commands can be listed and run using the `./flask` command, which forwards them to the flask command line within the container.

+### Visual Studio Code

+If you use Visual Studio Code it should present you with the option to open the project in a dev container.
+If not, run `code .` from your local copy, and ensure you have the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.

+Reopening in a dev container will start everything via Docker, attach your VSCode instance to the application container, install relevant extensions, and ensure everything is configured to fit with our standards.

+The first time you start the dev container you will need to tell VSCode where to find the Poetry virtual environment.
+You can do this by open the command pallette (Cmd-P on macOS devices) and searching for "Python: Select interpreter", the list presented should include `website-${randomHash}-py3.11`, which will be annotated as "Poetry".
+Select that, and then any Python tooling and shells will run within the appropriate virtualenv.

 ### Errors starting the dev server

 e.g. `Error: While importing 'dev_server', an ImportError was raised.`